constellation-app/constellation/CoreConversationView/src/au/gov/asd/tac/constellation/views/conversationview/docs/conversation-view.md

 present a count of how many matches there are.
 It will only search the visible parts of a bubble (i.e. the parts toggled on using the buttons at the top of the window).
 If you change what parts of the bubble are shown, the search will update with the new results.
+You can jump to each match by pressing the Previous and Next buttons.